wmjasonward/jsftp-checksum/README.md

 Be sure to check that the Ftp server supports the desired checksum algorithm before trying to use it.

-The checksums supported here are non-standard so YMMV.
+The checksums supported here are non-standard so ymmv.
 Feel free to report an issue if one of the included checksum algorithms doesn't work as expected with your ftp server.
 Be sure to verify that the server supports that algorithm first.
 If you do open an issue, please include the full server response.

-All checksums are converted to upper case.
-So far, they're all hex-encoded strings.
+All checksums are converted to upper case before being returned as hex-encoded strings.

 #### Usage Example with Feature Detection